KeionT/DrivingAge/README.md

-# Practice javascript else if statements
+# Practice javascript else if statements and loops